Sakrotae/TowerDefenseShooter/README.md

 # Tower Defense Shooter

-A 3D Open-GL game where you where you defend a tower from flying boxes
+A 3D Open-GL game where you have to defend a tower from flying boxes

 # Controls